-Last week, you gave a ‘Dumb’ Award to “anti-depressant drugs and the doctors who prescribe them for every woman who is tired or tearful.”
-I struggle with depression, and my medications don’t help.
-Can you elaborate? –D.D.
-Tacoma, Washington
+Last week, I gave a ‘Dumb’ Award to “anti-depressant drugs and the doctors who prescribe them for every woman who struggles with depression.
+In today’s column, I’ll elaborate more on that.
+Just keep on reading!

-You and millions of other people will get shuffled from one psychiatrist to another, and one drug to another, and you will remain on the ‘medication merry-go-round’ until you feed your brain what it’s hungry for.
+Millions of people will get shuffled from one psychiatrist to another, and one drug to another, and you will remain on the ‘medication merry-go-round’ until you feed your brain what it’s hungry for.

 For those of you who did not read my column last week, I will re-post my exact comments here: